 - We track implementation in a GitHub project.
 The first 1-2 months are spent scaling the instance properly so we don't go too big and waste customers' money.
 Manage expectations - the first few weeks should be a bit laggy/buggy, as this ensures we're not setting them up with a needlessly large server.

 - Once the customer is ready to begin event ingestion, this is the point at which we will ask for payment details, so we can start tracking usage.
-Paolo will generate a payment link in Stripe.
+Generate a payment link in Stripe - ask Paolo if you need help.

 - Schedule a call to help them set up their first dashboards and ensure they are getting the most out of PostHog.
 We should ask for at least one Product Manager on the customer's side to join this call, as they are likely to be the key stakeholder at this point.